 • When taking altitude readings, keep the watch at as stable a temperature as possible.
 Changes in temperature can affect altitude readings.

 Viewing Altitude Records

-You can use the Data Recall Mode to view manually saved record data, auto save values, and trek log
+You can use the Data Recall Mode to view manually saved record data, auto save values, and trek log to select the Data Recall Mode (REC) as shown on page E-24.

 - To view altitude records